Iris Niehues in her Lab at nanoGUNE

 Our near-field microscope is based on an atomic force microscope (AFM) equipped with a metal tip.
 The AFM is typically used to resolve the morphology of a surface with nanometer resolution.
 Here, the tip is additionally illuminated with light, and creates a local nanofocus in the size of the tip radius leading to an optical resolution of abut 30nm.
 The backscattered light is recorded as a function of sample position and gives information on absorption and reflectivity of the sample.

 This scattering-type Scanning Near-field Optical Microscope (s-SNOM) is typically used to study phonon-polaritons in 2D materials, to map the carrier concentration, and for nanoscale chemical identification.
+When recording a wider spectral range, the method is called nanoscale Fourier Transform Infrared spectroscopy (nano-FTIR).
 In addition, our setup is equipped with a spectrometer offering the possibility to detect photoluminescence (PL) and Raman signals.